 |Race Rock, NY|

-Description: At the eastern end of Long Island Sound, a string of islands, Fisher, Little Gull, and Plum, span most of the distance between Orient Point on Long Island and Watch Hill in Rhode Island.
-Through the gaps in the islands pass numerous vessels as well as a large volume of water as the tide ebbs and flows.
-The deepest part of these openings, known as “The Race,” is just off the western end of Fisher Island near Race Rock.
-There, the current can reach four knots, which contributed to the stranding of eight vessels during an eight-year-period in the early 1800s.
+Description: At the eastern end of Long Island Sound, a string of islands, Fishers, Little Gull, Great Gull, and Plum, span most of the distance between Orient Point on Long Island and Watch Hill in Rhode Island.
+Numerous vessels pass through the gaps in the islands, as well as a large volume of water as the tide ebbs and flows.
+The deepest of these openings, known as “The Race,” is just off the western end of Fisher Island near Race Rock.
+There, the current can reach five knots, which contributed to the stranding of eight vessels during an eight-year period in the early 1800s.

-Still, a lighted aid was deemed necessary for the rock, and on July 28, 1866 a sum of $90,000 was allocated for the erection of a granite tower on Race Rock and an associated keeper’s dwelling on Fisher Island.
-This plan was based on soundings made with an iron rod from a vessel trying to navigate in the strong currents surrounding the rock.
+A lighted aid was deemed necessary to mark the rock, and on July 28, 1866 a sum of $90,000 was allocated for the erection of lighthouse on Race Rock or on the southwest end of Fishers Island.
+Plans for a granite tower for the rock were adopted by the Lighthouse Board based on soundings made with an iron rod from a vessel trying to navigate in the strong currents surrounding the rock.
 However, due to the difficulty of the proposed construction it was thought prudent to make a more careful examination of the site and to this end, an “apparatus” was contrived to provide more reliable soundings.
-The prior soundings were found to be inadequate as the new apparatus determined that the area upon which the tower was to be constructed was made up of not just one giant rock but an aggregation of boulders smaller in size than Race Rock itself, which made the use of a cofferdam to construct the foundation impracticable.
+The prior soundings were found to be inadequate as the new apparatus determined that the area upon which the tower was to be constructed was made up of not just one giant rock but an aggregation of boulders smaller in size than Race Rock itself, which made the use of a cofferdam to construct the foundation impractical.

-Construction of the foundation for the Race Rock Lighthouse began in April, 1871 after congress had provided an additional $150,000 that March.
-F. Hopkinson Smith, a well-known and highly regarded structural engineer, as well as a painter and author, was contracted for the work.
-Smith's other work includes the foundation for the Statue of Liberty, a breakwater at Block Island, RI, a seawall at the Lighthouse Service’s depot on Staten Island, and the design of the Ponce de Leon Inlet Lighthouse in Florida.
+Construction of the foundation for Race Rock Lighthouse began in April 1871 after Congress provided an additional $150,000 that March.
+Francis Hopkinson Smith, a well-known and highly regarded structural engineer, as well as a painter and author, was contracted for the project.
+Smith’s other work includes the foundation for the Statue of Liberty, a breakwater at Block Island, Rhode Island, a seawall at the Lighthouse Service’s depot on Staten Island, and the design of Ponce de Leon Inlet Lighthouse in Florida.

-A riprap foundation, consisting of ten thousand tons of irregular stones weighing from three to five tons, was completed in November, 1871.
+A riprap foundation, consisting of ten thousand tons of irregular stones weighing from three to five tons, was completed in November 1871.
 After workers noticed that some of the giant outer rocks had disappeared, Smith donned diving gear and personally examined the foundation.
-His fears were realized, and he had to convince the Lighthouse Board that the foundation was not stable enough to support the proposed superstructure and a concrete foundation was needed instead.
+His fears were realized, and he had to convince the Lighthouse Board that the foundation was not stable enough to support the proposed superstructure and that a concrete foundation was needed instead.
+Congress provided $40,000 in 1872 to continue construction and another $75,000 the following year to complete the lighthouse.

 A shanty was erected on the foundation and Smith lived with his workers on-site during the working months.
 When laying the first of the foundation stones, the top button of Smith’s coat popped off, and he swore that he would not replace it until the stones rose above the water.
 Later, he resolved that he would not cut his hair until a certain course of the pier was finished.
 As a result, his hair grew until it nearly reached his collar.
 Hopkinson Smith later penned the fictional novel “Caleb West, Master Diver,” based on his experiences constructing Race Rock Lighthouse.

 By the end of 1875, the concrete foundation was finished and the second course of the pier had been laid.
-The pier had ten courses when work stopped for the winter in 1876, and by the end of 1877 the pier was complete.
+The pier had ten courses when work stopped for the winter in 1876, and by the end of 1877 the pier’s fourteen courses and coping were complete.

 Although it had taken seven years to finish the foundation and pier, it took just the working season of 1878 to complete the lighthouse so it could be activated on January 1, 1879.
-The granite dwelling, built in a Gothic Revival style, rises a story and a half, with a tower protruding upwards from the center of its front.
-The tower is square at its base and octagonal below the lantern room, which was originally home to a fourth-order, revolving Fresnel lens displayed at a height of sixty-eight and a half feet.
+The granite dwelling, built in a Gothic Revival style, rises two stories, with a tower protruding upwards from the center of its front.
+The tower is square at its base and octagonal below the lantern room, which was originally home to a fourth-order, revolving Fresnel lens that produced alternate red and white flashes at a height of sixty-eight-and-a-half feet above the water.

-In 1895, the Lighthouse Board reported that the station at Race Rock was of great use to vessels entering and leaving Long Island Sound, but would be of much greater user if it had a fog signal.
-An appropriation of $3,000 was requested for the signal, and a second-class siren began operation at the station on October 20, 1896.
+In 1895, the Lighthouse Board reported that the station at Race Rock was of great use to vessels entering and leaving Long Island Sound, but would be of much greater use if it had a powerful fog signal.
+An appropriation of $3,000 was requested, and a second-class siren, operated by an oil engine, began operation at the station on October 20, 1896, replacing a fog bell that had been used previously.
+The fog signal was changed to a third-class Daboll trumpet in 1905, and then to a first-class air siren in 1917.

 During the construction of Race Rock Lighthouse, one of the boats working at the site was carrying 200 pounds of gun powder when it exploded and killed some of the workers.
-People had previously perished at Race Rock when vessels had run aground there.
-These events might give some credit to the mysterious whispers and footsteps reported by Coast Guard personnel who served at Race Rock.
+This incident, coupled with those who had previously perished at Race Rock when vessels had run aground there, might give some credence to the mysterious whispers and footsteps reported by Coast Guard personnel who served at Race Rock.
 Some keepers even reported being touched or prodded by an unseen person.

 Race Rock Lighthouse was automated and its personnel removed in 1978.
 In 2004, reportedly at the request of the Coast Guard whose maintenance personnel continued to report strange occurrences at the station, The Atlantic Paranormal Society visited the lighthouse.
 Their findings, which included a chair moving unaided across a room and an electromagnetic field that moved up and down the stairs, were shown in an episode of SyFy Channel’s Ghost Hunters.